-It’s common for cockatiels to develop nostril issues.
-While these problems are rarely life-threatening, they can be uncomfortable.
-Cockatiels are more prone to sneezing than other birds, indicating an infection, inflammation, or a foreign object.
+Depending on the cause, nostril issues in cockatiels can be uncomfortable.
+Cockatiels are more prone to sneezing than other birds, indicating an infection, inflammation, or a lodged foreign object.

-A healthy cockatiel’s nostrils should be dry with clean feathers above them.
-The ceres should be smooth and soft with no noticeable protrusions or sores.
-If your cockatiel’s nostrils are swollen, blocked, congested, stained, or wet, there’s likely a foreign object, mites, or bacterial or fungal infection causing a problem.
+A healthy cockatiel’s nostrils should be dry with clean feathers in the surrounding area.
+The ceres should be smooth and soft (almost wax-like) with no noticeable protrusions, crusting, or clogging.

 What Do Normal Cockatiel Nostrils Look Like?

-As described by Avian Respiratory Medicine (Proceedings), the avian nasal cavity consists of the:
+As described by Avian Respiratory Medicine (Proceedings), the avian nasal cavity comprises:

-As mentioned, healthy cockatiels will have dry, clean feathers above the nostrils.
-There are no scabby secretions or foreign bodies within the nostrils, and you should be able to see the tiny nasal cavities clearly.
+Cockatiels should have dry, clean feathers above the nostrils.
+There will be no scab-like secretions or foreign bodies inside the nostrils, and you should be able to see the tiny nasal cavities.

 What Causes Cockatiel Nostril Problems?